 Today, we will be presenting to you our top-notch Facebook ad examples and examine same what makes them predominantly effective and more compelling.
 When we are done with this post, your knowledge about Facebook ads will blossom while its application will yield a huge success.

-Find our topnotch Facebook Ad Examples are as follows:
+Find our topnotch Facebook Ad Examples as follows:

-1. AdEspressor is one of Facebook Ad examples that is explainer video ads: What this means is, instead of clicking on the ad to go to the product landing page, people can get an overview of AdEspressor’s features without leaving the Facebook environment.
+1. AdEspressor is one of Facebook Ad examples that is an explainer video ad: What this means is, instead of clicking on the ad to go to the product landing page, people can get an overview of AdEspressor’s features without leaving the Facebook environment.

-That is, simplify your product clear and loud, for easy identification and usage, using different colours, videos as well as a graphical representation.
+That is, simplify your product clearly and loudly, for easy identification and usage, using different colours, videos as well as a graphical representation.
 This will make your product or services more appealing to interested customers or call for more readers and buyers.

 With this, you are not only asking customers to buy your product but also educating them by establishing a relationship and also given them value.

 2. Facebook Ad Example – Slack